TinyTapeout/tinytapeout-mpw7/INFO.md

     make user_project_wrapper

-## Simulation
+## Simulations

+### Scan controller

-There is a testbench that you can use to check the scan chain and controller is working.
+There are some testbenches that you can use to check the scan chain and controller is working.
 The default of 498 projects takes a very long time to simulate, so I advise overriding the configuration first:

     # rebuild config with only 20 projects
-    ./configure.py --update-caravel --limit 20
+    ./configure.py --test --update-caravel --limit 20

 Then run the test: